1911 Revolution: Jiangxi

 On 23 October, Lin Sen, Jiang Qun (蔣群), Cai Hui (蔡蕙), and other members of the Tongmenghui in the province of Jiangxi plotted a revolt of New Army units.
 A Qing naval fleet also revolted against the state, which solidified victory in the Wuchang Uprising.
 After they achieved victory, they announced their independence.
 The Jiujiang Military Government was then established.

+Late at night on October 30, the 54th Regiment of the New Army stationed in Nanchang rose in revolt.
+Students of the city's Army Primary School and Surveying School coordinated with them, opening the city gates to let the New Army in.
+The garrison troops, patrol forces, and naval units within Nanchang all raised white flags in response, and the revolutionaries thereupon took control of the city.
+On November 1, the Tongmenghui convened a meeting of representatives from all sectors at the provincial chamber of commerce in the Wanshou Palace on Hetong Lane, issued a telegraphic declaration of Jiangxi's independence, and elected Wu Jiezhang, commander of the New Army's 27th Mixed Brigade, as military governor (dudu).
+On the 2nd, Wu took office as military governor, establishing the military government at the Higher School.
+Beyond the provincial capital, Yuanzhou, Ruizhou, Linjiang, Poyang, and other localities went over to the revolution one after another, each installing its own military governor.
+Subsequently, the seal of the Jiangxi military governor changed hands three times (Wu Jiezhang, Peng Chengwan, Ma Yubao); order was only restored later when the Nanjing Provisional Government dispatched Tongmenghui member Li Liejun to take over the post.

+To address the panic among the local Banner population, the Jiangxi military government, in answering a Banner resident named Zhang who had inquired about the aims of the revolution, had Zhang Zongjie, the head of its law-enforcement section, explain that this was a political revolution, not a racial one; that if the Banner people submitted in good faith they could still reside where they were, and that Han Bannermen could each return to their native places, all to be treated equally and afforded protection.
+He also issued Zhang a permit, instructing him to survey the Banner population's households so that a new register could be compiled.

 Shanxi

 On 29 October, Yan Xishan of the New Army led an uprising in Taiyuan, the capital city of the province of Shanxi.
 The rebels in Taiyuan bombarded the streets where Banner people resided and killed all the Manchu.
 They managed to kill the Qing Governor of Shanxi, Lu Zhongqi (陸鍾琦).
 They then announced the establishment of Shanxi Military Government with Yan Xishan as the military governor.

-Kunming
+Yunnan

 On 30 October, Li Genyuan (李根源) of the Tongmenghui in Yunnan joined with Cai E, Luo Peijin (羅佩金), Tang Jiyao, and other officers of the New Army to launch the Double Ninth Uprising (重九起義).
 They captured Kunming the next day, established the Yunnan Military Government, and chose Cai E as the military governor.